-Julia Hobsbawm's speaking engagements are managed by ATGIChartwell.
-She speaks regularly to corporate and other event audiences as well as being a speaker for Speakers4Schools.
-Recent engagements have included The London Library, UBS, Verizon, Sherbourne School, IKEA’s Global Women’s Network launch in Sweden, the Institute of Directors IOD Women as Leaders conference and the Sunday Times/Wellington College Festival of Education.
+Julia Hobsbawm speaks regularly to corporate and other event audiences as well as being a speaker for Speakers4Schools.
+Recent speeches include INFORMA; Hay Festival for Literature; Maki Conference hosted by Cass Business School; as well as The London Library; UBS; Verizon, IKEA’s Global Women’s Network launch in Sweden, the Institute of Directors IOD Women as Leaders conference and the Sunday Times/Wellington College Festival of Education.